OCD Therapy

 Get the support you need to overcome OCD

-If you are struggling with one or more of the above symptoms, I encourage you to look into OCD counseling in Minneapolis today.
+If you are struggling with one or more of the above symptoms, I encourage you to look into OCD counseling.
 I have experience working with most obsessions and compulsions out there and provide CBT with Exposure and Response Prevention.
-I am also influenced by the perspective that Internal Family Systems Therapy has brought to addressing OCD related concerns.
-I also have a unique specialty as a Christian counselor that works with religious scrupulosity.
-With the particular religious scrupulosity obsessions, you definitely want to make sure you are working with someone that truly understands faith & religeous matters.
+I am also influenced by the perspective that Internal Family Systems Therapy (IFS) has brought to addressing OCD related concerns.
+I have found that including IFS in the therapy allows greater insight and internal resources for helping you navigate the obsessions and compulsions on your own.

 A large part of the therapy will be addressing the compulsions that keep the OCD cycle going.
 I can help you with ritual prevention exercises that will help retrain how your brain responds to the obsessions.
 I have worked with many people on finding a newfound freedom from OCD.